ccleberg/cmc.pub/content/blog/2022-07-30-flac-to-opus.md

 done
 ```

-Once you\'re done, simply save the file and exit your editor.
-Don\'t
+Once you're done, simply save the file and exit your editor.
+Don't forget to
-forget to enable execution of the script:
+enable execution of the script:

 ```sh
 chmod +x transform.sh